Taking a Hybrid Approach to Ecommerce Fulfillment

 DTC fulfillment is intense.
 Putaway, picking, and packing of multiple products for a high volume of small orders requires very different operational processes from the pallet shipping typical in B2B environments.
 You may need integration with robotics or other solutions in the fulfillment ecosystem, or the ability to route orders to different fulfillment centers.
 You may need to upgrade your technology to take advantage of the power of the cloud, including artificial intelligence (AI) and machine learning, or you may need to leverage more insights from your operational data to make better, faster and more profitable decisions.
 And you’ll certainly need to be connected to a variety of ecommerce channels.

 Logiwa was purpose-built with these requirements in mind, so you’ll be able to expand your DTC fulfillment operations with ease.
 What’s more—getting started with Logiwa is fast.
-With more than 200 integrations to ecommerce platforms, carriers, accounting, ERP, and robotics systems you can be up and running in weeks, saving significant time and cost associated with traditional WMS implementations.
+With pre-built integrations to most leading ecommerce platforms, carriers, accounting, ERP, and robotics systems you can be up and running in weeks, saving significant time and cost associated with traditional WMS implementations.

 If you are thinking of adding or expanding DTC fulfillment in your existing warehouse Logiwa can help.
 Our sales and onboarding engineers have years of warehouse experience.
 And we have a network of consultants who specialize in modern warehouse fulfillment operations.
 Request our DTC fulfillment playbook for more insights on building hybrid operations with a free demo or contact our team today.